 UtilityThe ability of a product or service to fulfill customer needs and preferences.

 Productive CapacityAn ability to generate future value.
-For example, a refrigerator that can be used by a restaurant to create value for a decade.The output something creates for a unit of input.
+For example, a refrigerator that can be used by a restaurant to create value for a decade.for a unit of input.
 All else being equal, an efficient thing is more valuable than an inefficient thing.
 For example, a high speed train that uses less electricity per passenger mile that the competition.

 ComfortExperiences that create a sense of well-being.
 For example, a business class flight is more valuable than an economy class flight largely because it is more comfortable.

 Visual AppealVisual appeal such as a city that is green with interesting architecture.

 Sensory AppealTaste, smell, sound, touch and sensation such as the value of a fine meal.